-You've got the pens, the notebooks, and a few fresh new pairs of clothes.
+You've got the pens, the notebooks, and a few fresh sets of clothes.
 But what have you done to look after your children's health as they head off to school?
-Follow this checklist and discover the problems and solutions that impact the health of your star students, including overloaded backpacks, bullying, and back-to-school separation anxiety.
+Follow this checklist and discover the problems and solutions that impact the health of your star students, including disease protection, bullying, and back-to-school separation anxiety.

 Sometimes the long days of summer throw sleep routines out of whack.
 Your kids will be more alert and focused in class if you start to get them ready for their school schedule ahead of time.
 School-aged children need at least 10 hours of sleep every night.
 Teens need between nine and 10 hours.
 For good sleep hygiene, get kids accustomed to the same bedtime every night.
 Also, try removing screen devices from their rooms at night, like cell phones, tablets, computers, TVs, and other gadgets.